 Senior Dog Care

 Older dogs tend to be susceptible to many diseases.
-Thanks to our advancing veterinary technology, many of these diseases are easily and successfully treated if they are found early enough.
+Thanks to our advancing veterinary technology, many of these diseases are easily and successfully treated if found early.
 Old age is not a disease.
 Dogs develop problems as they age, but these problems are identifiable and treatable with proper veterinary care.
-Our goal for your senior dog is not life at all costs, but rather, the highest quality of life possible.
+Our goal for your senior dog is not life at all costs but rather the highest quality of life possible.

-*Giant breed dogs have shorter life spans and are considered senior citizens at age 5.
+These types of dogs have shorter life spans and are considered senior citizens at the age of 5.

-By performing healthy pet physical examinations senior pets every 6 months we can monitor for any changes in internal organ size, shape or palatability.
-We can also monitor ocular changes, along with arthritic.mobility changes.
-Most of these changes can be treated when internal signs are first notice, hopefully extending the pets life and decreasing the cost of managing these changes.
+By performing pet physical examinations on senior pets every 6 months, we can monitor any changes in internal organ size, shape, or palatability.
+We can also monitor ocular changes, along with arthritic mobility changes.
+Most of these changes can be treated when internal signs are first noticed, hopefully extending the pets’ lives and decreasing the cost of managing these changes.

-We follow the most up to date recommendations on vaccinations from the American Animal Hospital Association (AAHA).
-Most dogs will receive a Distemper-Adenovirus Type 2-Parvo (DA2P) injection every three years.
+We follow the most up-to-date recommendations on vaccinations from the American Animal Hospital Association (AAHA).
+Most dogs will receive a Distemper-Adenovirus Type 2-Parvo (DA2P) injection every 3 years.
 All dogs who contact other dogs, even casually, need twice per year Kennel Cough Vaccines.
 We recommend Lyme vaccinations for any dog that does not test positive on the annual Lyme test.
-Rabies vaccination is required by law in Massachusetts for companion dogs at a one or three year interval depending on their Rabies vaccine history.
+Rabies vaccination is required by law in Massachusetts for companion dogs at 1-year or 3-year intervals, depending on their Rabies vaccine history.
 Depending on your dog’s exposures, we may recommend the Leptospirosis vaccine and/or the Canine Influenza Vaccine.

-Annual Lyme, Heartworm, Ehrlichia canis and Anaplasma Testing
+Annual Lyme, Heartworm, Ehrlichia Canis & Anaplasma Testing

 Dedham is now considered a Lyme and Anaplasma endemic area.

-Lyme disease is spread by the bite of the deer tick.
-Dogs that catch the Lyme bacteria may or may not develop the classic lameness and fever but are still at risk for further health problems, such as life-threatening kidney failure The four part test that we use to test for Lyme also tests dogs for heartworm disease and two other tick borne diseases called Ehrlichiosis and Anaplasmosis.
+The bite of the deer tick spreads Lyme disease.
+Dogs that catch the Lyme bacteria may or may not develop the classic lameness and fever.
+However, they are still at risk for further health problems, such as life-threatening kidney failure.
+The four-part test that we use to test for Lyme also tests dogs for heartworm disease and two other tick-borne illnesses called Ehrlichiosis and Anaplasmosis.

 We will collect both a blood and urine sample from your dog.
 The test is no more painful than a needle stick.
-A CBC, biochemical profile, two-part thyroid test and urinalysis will be submitted to the laboratory for testing.
-Bloodwork will show if the patient is starting to have changes to kidney, liver or organ function.
-Most of these changes can be treated when internal signs are first notice, hopefully extending the pets life and decreasing the cost of managing these changes.
+A CBC, biochemical profile, two-part thyroid test, and urinalysis will be submitted to the laboratory for testing.
+Blood work will show if the patient is starting to have kidney, liver, or organ function changes.
+Most of these changes can be treated when internal signs are first noticed, hopefully extending the pets’ lives and decreasing the cost of managing these changes.